SreeragSreekanth/stockprice-predictor/README.md

 Predictions are based on historical stock data and cannot guarantee future prices.

-Works locally, so no GPU or heavy server memory is required.

 Company names are resolved to symbols using yahooquery.
 If a company is missing, the symbol might not be found.

 ✨ Author